Get 15% Off All Certificate Courses and Build Your Sustainability Skills! Offer Ends Feb 17th.

 sustainable innovation for the future

 It involves using products and concepts that were created as a result of environmentally aware practices and designs.
-Businesses that embed sustainability into their innovation processes have framed their discussions around returns and growth.
-This has helped them to add measurable value for their stakeholders.
+Businesses that embed sustainability into their innovation processes have framed their discussions around returns and growth which has helped them to add measurable value for their stakeholders.
+Keep reading to learn about sustainable innovation and its importance to secure a prosperous future for all.

-What is sustainable innovation, and how does it differ from traditional innovation?
+What is sustainable innovation?

 Sustainable innovation consists of making intentional alterations to an organisation’s services, processes, and products to create long-term environmental and social benefits while ensuring economic profits for the business.
 This kind of innovation allows companies to invent and provide novel services or products that directly contribute to achieving global sustainability

 However, businesses can also innovate sustainably while providing existing services or products when they integrate sustainable product design into their processes.
 Process changes can happen in a multitude of areas, including production, design, marketing, and human resources.
-Some may ponder exactly how sustainable innovation differs from traditional innovation.
-The first way they differ may be the most obvious.

 Sustainable innovation intentionally aims to further the climate agenda.
 It requires organisations to actively embed issues like climate change and human rights into their innovation processes.
 Businesses that engage in sustainable innovation go further than merely seeking profits.
 They think of growth in the long term and about investing in people and technology for the future.

-Additionally, sustainable innovations have to be incorporated into the organisation’s culture.
+Sustainable innovations have to be incorporated into the organisation’s culture.
 By contrast, traditional innovations are often performed within a separate R&D unit or department.
 For sustainable innovations to be successful, they must be deeply incorporated into the enterprise’s culture.
 If sustainability is not part of the corporate culture, the venture of short-term profits will destroy environmental-oriented creative ideas without providing them sufficient time to mature.

-Finally, sustainable innovations need systems thinking and sustainable collaboration.
+Sustainable innovations need systems thinking and sustainable collaboration.
 When businesses engage in sustainable innovation, they cannot simply focus on their own business.
 Rather, they must look more broadly at the entire system they are part of.
-This includes other businesses, stakeholders and communities, and the natural environment.
-Ultimately, they have a quality understanding of exactly how their actions impact other businesses.

 Now that you know a bit more about sustainable innovation and how it differs from traditional innovation, you are probably wondering why a business should engage in sustainable innovation.
-When it comes down to the wire, companies succeed when they keep the environment and the future of Earth in mind.

 Sustainability-oriented companies are more likely to survive and navigate crises, generate more revenue over the long run, and experience less share price volatility than those who do not focus on the environment.
 Sustainable innovation results in stronger business models, enhanced processes, newer market segments and so much more.
 It also responds to consumer demand for more sustainable products and services.